JaroslawBozek/Licence-Plate-Recognition/README.md

 Score system:
 * +1 point per recognised character
 * +3 points if all 7 characters were recognised
-* The character is only counted if it's placed in a right place in the output string
+* A character is scored if it's placed in a right place in the output string

 ## How does it work?
 ### Preprocess image